The Facts About Mini-Split Heat Pumps

 Think you’re ready to take the plunge and go ductless?
 If so, don’t try to DIY.
 We know it might be tempting, given that it’s an easier, duct-free install and all, but trust us, this is a job for a trained professional.

-For more information about the benefits of going ductless, call 203-378-4700 to speak with a member of the Tyler Heating & Air Conditioning team today.
+For more information about the benefits of going ductless, call 203-378-4700 to speak with a member of the Tyler Heating, Air Conditioning, Refrigeration LLC team today.